kelvah/uhc-portal/docs/code-guide.md

 ## TypeScript

 This is a legacy codebase.
 Not all the code has been migrated to TS.
-Everytime you encounter JS files, and you change them you are highly encouraged to convert them to TS first.
+Everytime you encounter JS files and you change them you are highly encouraged to convert them to TS first.
 The TS conversion should happen in a separate PR/ticket before further changes are introduced.

-Avoid using `any` or [type assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions).
-They are escape hatches, they should be used only when there are no alternatives.
-Explain _why_ you resorted to them inside PR comments.
+Some general rules to follow:
+- Avoid using `any`.
+If type information is completely absent and cannot be retrieved, use `unknown` instead and implement type guards
+- Avoid [type assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) using `as`.
+They usually mean you are violating TypeScript indications.
+You probably have a type error that you are trying to cover up
+- Provide fallback values when using optional chaining.
+Do not use optional chaining as a way to manage the absence of data while loading.
+- Optional types are optional because they are truly optional, not to overcome type errors or because it's easier to implement it

-Avoid default exports.
+- Avoid default exports.
 All exports should be explicit.
-Avoid barrel files (index files) to re-export modules.
+Avoid barrel files (`index.ts`) to re-export modules.

 ## Third-part Libraries